Perfectoid overconvergent Siegel modular forms and the overconvergent Eichler--Shimura morphism: Introduction

-This morphism can be thought of as an analytic analogue of the ``projection onto the highest weight vector''.
+The final and the key step is in \S \ref{subsection: OES} where we \emph{explicitly} construct a morphism of sheaves $\sheafOD_{\kappa_{\calU}}^r\rightarrow \widehat{\underline{\omega}}_{w}^{\kappa_{\calU}}$.
+This morphism can be viewed as an analytic analogue of the ``projection onto the highest weight vector'' and it is the main novelty of the paper compared with other works in the literature.
 We remark that the construction involves taking transposes of matrices while the usual Iwahori subgroup is not closed under taking transposes.
 This is why we have to work with a smaller subgroup---the strict Iwahori subgroup---as a compromise.

-Consequently, we obtain the \emph{overconvergent Eichler-Shimura morphism}.
-It is a natural Hecke- and Galois-equivariant morphism from the (family of) oveconvergent cohomology groups to the (family of) overconvergent Siegel modular forms where $n_0 = \dim_{\C_p} \overline{\calX}_{\Iw^+}$ and ``$(-n_0)$'' stands for the Tate twist.
+Putting everything together, we obtain the \emph{overconvergent Eichler--Shimura morphism} where $n_0 = \dim_{\C_p} \overline{\calX}_{\Iw^+}$ and ``$(-n_0)$'' stands for the Tate twist.
+It is a Hecke- and Galois-equivariant morphism from the ($p$-adic family of) overconvergent cohomology groups to the ($p$-adic family of) overconvergent Siegel modular forms.

 We list some properties of this map.
-First of all, we show that it is compatible with base change on the weights.
+First of all, it is compatible with base changes on the weights.
 Secondly, we are able to control its image when specialising to a dominant algebraic weight $k\in \Z_{\geq 0}^{g}$.
 In particular, we show in Theorem \ref{thm:imageclassicalweight} that the image of $\ES_{k}$ is contained in the space of classical algebraic Siegel modular forms.
 The proof uses the fact that when the weight is a dominant algebraic weight, the ``highest weight vector'' is an algebraic function.
 Lastly, we conclude the paper by showing that $\ES_{\kappa_{\calU}}$ can be glued to a morphism of sheaves on a suitable cuspidal eigenvariety.

+A very interesting by-product of the Eichler--Shimura morphisms is an explicit construction of the Galois representations associated with overconvergent Siegel modular forms.
+In Theorem \ref{thm:GaloisRepresentations}, under certain hypotheses on the eigenvariety and the system of Hecke-eigenvalues, we show that the middle degree cohomology of $\sheafOD_{\kappa_{\calU}}^r$ realises the $2^g$-dimensional Galois representations associated with (a $p$-adic family of) overconvergent Siegel modular forms.
+These Galois representations are usually obtained using deformation of pseudo-representations.
+However, a direct construction like ours is more useful for arithmetic applications, for example in the construction of $p$-adic $L$-functions as in \cite{LoefflerZerbesColeman}.